alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-21-experiments-in-agentic-ai-part-x-moving-the-loop-to-bedrock-converse-tools.md

 The tool surface is still tiny.
 It is enough for this experiment, but real coding agents need richer filesystem operations, shell commands with permissions, search, patching, dependency installation, maybe browser or UI testing, and a way to ask before doing risky things.

 The interface is also still just an API.
 There is no terminal-style UI, no streaming trace view, no approval prompts, and no ergonomic way to inspect the workspace while the model is working.
+The JSON trace is now much better, but it is still something I inspect after the fact rather than a live coding-agent interface.
 For this series that is fine, but it is another way in which this remains a minimal coding agent rather than a Claude Code replacement.

 Finally, Minesweeper is probably too easy.
 It was useful because it exercised multi-file generation, tests, and manual play, but a better benchmark would involve an existing codebase, ambiguous requirements, dependencies, and changes that need to preserve prior behaviour.

 ## What Comes Next

-The next useful step is to turn the trace data into something easier to inspect.
-The JSON trace is already valuable, but it should be possible to see the inner tool loop at a glance: tool calls, test runs, failures, retries, and the final state.
+The next useful step is to put a small UI on top of the trace data.
+The JSON trace now contains the right information, but reading it through `jq` is still a developer debugging workflow.
+A simple local trace viewer could show outer iterations, implement/review phases, inner tool rounds, failed test runs, repairs, and final state without making me spelunk through raw JSON.

 After that, the execution boundary and tool surface need to grow together.
 Search, patching, shell commands, dependency installation, browser or UI testing, and stronger isolation are all obvious candidates, but they only make sense if they come with a permission model.